05nelsonm/kmp-tor-binary/README.md

 It will either throw an exception or extract the resources to the specified directory
  - Note that for Android it will depend on a few things
+     - **Android Runtime (Emulators and Devices):**
-     - Android Runtime (Emulators or devices) it will search for `libtor.so` within the application's `nativeLibraryDir`
+         - It will search for `libtor.so` within the application's `nativeLibraryDir` and return that path
+         - All of this happens automatically and no configuration is needed.
          - See the `library/binary-initializer` module for more details on how it does that
+     - **Android Unit Tests:**
-     - Unit Tests you can add the `binary-android-unit-test` dependency and things will just magically work
+         - You can add the `binary-android-unit-test` dependency and reflection will be used to source the correct `tor` binary resource for the given host/architecture that the tests are running on (the exact same way Jvm does it).
          - Use `testImplementation` when adding the dependency!!!
-Do **NOT** ship your app with that.
+Do **NOT** ship your app with that

 ```kotlin
 println(paths)